Research

 Work In Progress

-- “Prosecution, Punishment, or Persecution?
-Gacaca, Justice, and the Elimination of Rwandan Political Challengers” with Christian Davenport and Priyamvada Trivedi.
+“Prosecution, Punishment, or Persecution?
+Gacaca, Justice, and the Elimination of Rwandan Political Challengers” with Christian Davenport and Barndon Bolte.

 Selected Publications